-The disease can stunt the growth of the plant and the leaves may all drop early in the season.
+The disease can stunt the plant’s growth, and the leaves may all drop early in the season.

 You can prevent black spot by spraying the young plants with a fungicide.
-If your climbing rose does get infected, the black spot can also be treated with a fungicide, but you should also make sure that the leaves do not stay damp.
+If your climbing rose gets infected, the black spot can also be treated with a fungicide, but you should also ensure the leaves do not stay damp.

-If the plant is infected, then remove the infected leaves and canes from the plant, and the ground underneath it.
+If the plant is infected, remove the infected leaves and canes from the plant and the ground underneath it.

-When you water the plants, make sure that you don’t wet the leaves too much.
-Rather soak the soil around the roots of the plant.
+When you water the plants, ensure you don’t wet the leaves too much.
+Instead, soak the soil around the roots of the plant.